TEIC/website/src/activities/council/meetings/tei-technical-council-f2f-meeting-wurzburg-2026-03-10-13.md

 Meeting started @ 09:46 local time

-### Setting the stage for P6
+### 1. Setting the stage for P6

-1. Setting the stage for "P6":  [TCW 09](https://tei-c.org/documentation/tcw09/) and what Council thought in 2006/2007 when P5 began.
+See [TCW 09](https://tei-c.org/documentation/tcw09/) and what Council thought in 2006/2007 when P5 began.

 Discussion:
    MH: That statement at the end of TCW09 has held us back from P6.
    HBS: We have frustrations with P5 that we need to confront.
    JT: We are, arguably, in the presence of new technologies (AI), but even if that doesn't change the use of XML, there's nothing being said in TCW09 that prevents us from moving to P6.